Sandsfoot Castle and Portland 2003

 The castle remained in the hands of the government for many years under its governor, Humphrey Weld.
 The Welds were a strong Roman Catholic family whose seat was at East Lulworth.

 The coastal erosion at this point became so great that it undermined the cliff.
 Humphrey Weld left the castle whereupon it slowly began to crumble into the sea.
 From the beach below, the castle's foundations are part of the cliff face and many remnant rocks lie scattered on the beach.
 The building of the breakwater in 1849, the boundary of Portland Harbour, offered some protection from the tides.
-The castle has been unstable for many years and is a dangerous structure.
-Public access is prevented for safety reasons by railings.
+The castle had been unstable for many years and was a dangerous structure.

 The Royal Coat of Arms of Henry VIII, said to have originally been on Sandsfoot Castle, is now in All Saints church, Wyke Regis above the main door on the inside.